utkug/Frontend-Steam-Game-Suggester-With-HowLongToBeat-Data/README.md

 # 🎮 Steam Game Suggester - Frontend

 This is the **frontend** of the Steam Game Suggester project.
-It allows users to get personalized game recommendations based on their Steam profile.
-Users enter their Steam ID, and the app analyzes their game library and displays relevant suggestions with advanced filtering options.
+It allows users to get personalized game recommendations based on their public Steam profile.
+After entering a Steam ID, the app fetches the user's game library, enriches each game with estimated playtimes from HowLongToBeat, and displays them.
+Users can easily filter and sort suggestions by playtime, genres, hours played, popularity, and more — helping them choose the right game for their time.

 > 📦 Looking for the backend?
 👉 Check out the frontend repo here: [Steam Game Suggestion - Backend](https://github.com/utkug/SteamGameSuggesterBackend)